DogeRiddle/tomriddlebot/README.md

 Commands are shown in the script.

-To use: type "!punch weaboo" in any channel that the bot is in
+To use: type "!punch user" in any channel that the bot is in

 Bot will reply with a /me punches weaboo